Aanantya/mongoclient-helloworld/README.md

 # How to test

-* Create venv and Install pymongo
+* Install pymongo in your machine (preferrably python virtual env which helps to keep setup not interfered with others)
 * Run python3 mongoclient.py --help

 # Example